 Matching Glass to Artwork Value

 The higher the value of the item, the more it makes sense to invest in better protection and presentation.
 A $30 print or poster?
-Regular or UV-filtering glass is typically enough.
+Acrylic, regular, nonglare, or UV-filtering glass is typically enough.

-But an $800 family heirloom, a shadowbox displaying vintage coins, or a signed baseball jersey?
-That’s when museum glass adds real long-term value, preserving both the art and its resale potential.
+But an $800 family heirloom, a shadow box displaying vintage coins, or a signed baseball jersey?
+That’s when water white glass and museum glass adds real long-term value, preserving both the art and its resale potential.

 Guiding Budget Conversations